(The full, nine-inning Playbook was originally published during the spring of 2020. It has been updated for 2021 where applicable.)

 On Opening Day, you'll shriek with child-like excitement as your ace starting pitcher strikes out all three batters he faces in the top of the first inning, propelling your team to the top of your league's live scoring page.
 On a Sunday in June, you'll groan in misery when your opponent's top slugger hits a walk-off two-run double, those two RBIs providing the critical edge needed to defeat you in your weekly head-to-head matchup.
 And as the regular season's final game enters the ninth inning, your heart will race with anticipation as you root for your closer to convert that solitary save required to capture your league's championship.

 In the process, you'll gain a greater appreciation for the game.
-You might be a die-hard Cleveland Indians fan whose knowledge extends deeply enough to be able to name all 10 pitchers who started a game for their 1948 championship squad, or a casual New York Mets fan who just liked to grumble about the team's curious, excessive use of Jeurys Familia last season but knows little about the rest of the division (let alone the rest of the league).
+You might be a die-hard Pittsburgh Pirates fan whose knowledge extends deeply enough to be able to name all 10 pitchers who started a game for their 1980 championship squad, or a casual Philadelphia Phillies fan who blames the Brandon Workman/Heath Hembree trade for the team's playoff absence last season but knows little about the rest of the division (let alone the rest of the league).
 Either way, engaging in fantasy baseball management will educate you on all facets of the game, enhancing your passion for it.

 But perhaps most important, fantasy baseball provides an opportunity to build camaraderie.
 What better way to share that passion for the game than challenging your family, friends or co-workers in a fantasy league?

 While it can be played individually, as with daily games, fantasy baseball is most commonly played as part of a league, or a group of people competing against one another.
 To sign up for a league on ESPN, go here, or go to the baseball tab within the ESPN Fantasy app.

 Your first decision is whether to venture into this fantasy baseball experience by yourself or as part of a group.